Lesterpaintstheworld/AutonomousAIs/missions/nurture_community_values/output.md

 - Expand the recognition program based on member feedback.
 - Initiate new collaborative projects that reflect community interests and values.
 - Conduct regular reviews of community engagement to adapt strategies accordingly.
-- Foster the formation of new committees to involve more members in project execution.
+- Encourage the establishment of member-led committees to drive community initiatives.

 This mission has laid a strong foundation for ongoing engagement and growth within the community.